 Sell the benefit not the features, features are boring to clients

 Lots of times freelance clients don’t know why they need something done.
 They just need something to be done.

 They may have heard of phrases like SEO being used among their professional network, but they don’t know why they need it.
 Maybe their competitors are doing it.

-What they don’t know is what value it’ll bring their business long term.
-Or even that SEO services are a long term solution.
-Your potential clients may just think it’s something you can add to their website and bang you get instantly onto the top results.
+Your potential clients may just think it’s something you can add to their website and bang, you’re instantly on the top results.

 Why is it better to sell benefits than features?

 Features act as proof of your benefits.
 Helping potential clients to measure your freelance services against the competition.